bhauman/lein-figwheel/README.md

 ### What actually happens

-This plugin starts the cljsbuild auto builder, opens a websocket and starts static file server.
-When you save a ClojureScript file, cljsbuild will detect that and compile it and other affected files.
+This plugin starts a ClojureScript auto builder, opens a websocket and starts static file server.
+When you save a ClojureScript file, Figwheel will detect that and compile it and other affected files.
 It will then pass a list of those changed files off to the figwheel server.
 The figwheel server will in turn push the paths of the **relevant** compiled javascript files through a websocket so that the